-There is no doubt that the passion and vision behind the Academy was well founded and secure in its rationale, however, in hindsight, some key points for future developments must be considered.
+There is no doubt that the passion and vision behind the Academy was well-founded and secure in its rationale, however, in hindsight, some key points for future developments must be considered.

-I. Clarity of designation within the current education framework.
+I. Clarity of designation within the current education framework

 Perhaps the biggest single factor in the ultimate closure of the Academy is one of designation.
-Whilst there is a disjoint between the inspection framework and the educational goal of Free Schools, setting out a clear designation that allows for students and, ultimately, the school to succeed is essential.
+Whilst there is a disjoint between the inspection

+"The key question which stubbornly remains unanswered is why, if the new university (NMiTE), promoted by the MP for Hereford South, so desperately wanted the Robert Owen Academy site, ways were not found for the two establishments to work together.
+We understand that the Robert Owen Academy Trustees offered a co-location proposal but it was rejected.
+A massive lost opportunity for our children, which we fear had its origins in political opportunity".
+Anon framework and the educational goal of Free Schools, setting out a clear designation that allows for students and, ultimately, the school to succeed is essential.
 A curriculum which necessitates a range of 'trade-approved' qualifications is likely to always sit outside the mainstream progress agenda.
 As a consequence, valuable experiences and skills learnt by students will not generate the recognition required to meet floor targets and will place the Academy in a no-win situation.

-As the Academy grew a positive reputation in some quarters, most notably within families of SEND learners, recruitment of high needs learners became the norm.
+As the Academy grew a positive reputation in some quarters, most notably within families of SEND learners, recruitment of high-needs learners became the norm.
 As a school with capacity, learners with these needs could not be refused entry but, in turn, required more specialised teaching and support and consequently more budget.
-Ongoing discussions around potential clawback of numbersbased funding ensured that funding which could have been used to support learner outcomes was ring-fenced and inaccessible.
+Ongoing discussions around potential clawback of numbers-based funding ensured that funding, which could have been used to support learner outcomes, was ring-fenced and inaccessible.
 No clear direction from the RSC, EFA or DfE on timeframes for recovery of these ring-fenced funds meant that financial planning was almost impossible and that learner experiences were hampered.
 Money could have been used to impact on results but the failure of the EFA to agree plans for this perhaps demonstrated a willingness to see the school wither.